Evergreens: Celebrating Six Decades on Columbia Records

 Evergreens: Celebrating Six Decades on Columbia Records is a compilation album released by American singer and actress Barbra Streisand, on October 27, 2023 by Columbia Records.
-It features 21 "personal favourite" recordings from Streisand's sixty year-long recording history as well as a new mix of the title track, featuring tracks from most of Streisand's studio albums.
+It features 21 "personal favourite" recordings from Streisand's sixty year-long recording history, as well as a new mix of the title track.

-The album was released on the same day as the 40th Anniversary re-issue of her soundtrack to the 1983 film Yentl, which she directed and starred in.
-It also was issued to promote her then-upcoming memoir My Name is Barbra.
+Featuring tracks from most of Streisand's studio albums, the compilation was released on the same day as the 40th Anniversary deluxe reissue of the soundtrack to her film Yentl.
+The release of both albums coincided with the publication of Streisand's memoir My Name is Barbra.